atreyeem99/Python-programs/README.md

 plt.grid()
 plt.show()
 ```
-# use different functional groups on one compound
+# use different functional groups on one compound using smiles.
+All probable combinations are obtained
 ```
 string_template = "C(=O)C({})=C({}){}"